xmcy0011/getting-started/docs/tutorial/using-bind-mounts/index.md

 1. Make sure you don't have any previous `getting-started` containers running.

-1. Run the following command from the source code folder.
+1. Run the following command.
 We'll explain what's going on afterwards:

     ```bash
     docker run -dp 3000:3000 \